WE ARE OPEN - SERVING ALL 50 STATES & INTERNATIONAL

 Tie-downs, like ratchet straps, are made from nylon or polyester webbing.
 They usually don’t have any hooks, and you manually tie them around your load.
 This prevents over-tightening fragile loads.
 Tie-downs, like kayaks, canoes, dirt bikes, and delicate loads, are often used for light equipment shipping.
 These straps have a weight capacity of around 100 to 1,000 pounds and can be utilized on trailers and vehicles.

 While tie-downs do not have a ratcheting mechanism, they may have a cam buckle.
 This buckle bites down on the strap, preventing it from slipping.
 And while this does provide a secure grip, the clip releases easily.
-Tie-downs may also have end fittings like s-hooks, e-track ends, and snaps.
+Tie-downs may also have end fittings like s-hooks, e-track ends

 The significant difference between the two straps is the securing system.
 The ratcheting mechanism on ratchet straps ensures heavy loads stay secure.
 However, the increased tension can dent fragile loads like kayaks.